 An important recent work on enclosure in Berkshire, outlining the chronology of enclosure in the county, is Ross Wordie’s Enclosure in Berkshire, 1485-1885 (2000).
 Attached to this website are two other pieces of work:

 The documents on this website, the maps and awards produced as a result of the process of Parliamentary enclosure, are central to any study of the subject.
-But to explore the subject fully you will need to read widely and explore many other sources as well, both in the Berkshire Record Office and elsewhere.
+But to explore the subject fully you will need to read widely and explore many other sources as well, both in the Royal Berkshire Archives and elsewhere.

 The maps and awards are supplemented by additional descriptive material.
 Looking at them will help you find out

 Pre- and post-enclosure maps are not available on this site.
-Most are available in Berkshire Record Office, or in the case of modern maps, from local booksellers.
+Most are available in the Royal Berkshire Archives, or in the case of modern maps, from local booksellers.
 The main documents to look for are:

 By comparing enclosure maps with other maps you can see